darshan0919/DL-Project-starGAN/README.md

 # To edit .py files within colab
 * You can use Ipython magic commands.
 Use command :- **%pycat code.py**
 * A pop up will appear displaying the code.
-You can copy it and edit it locally.
+You can copy it and edit it locally. (select + ctrl + shift + end)
 * Remove the file using below command :- **!rm code.py**
 * Copy the edited code to a cell in notebook and add below command at the top of the cell :- **%%writefile code.py**
 * Run the cell.
 A file will be created with the contents present in the cell.